 What are the disadvantages of black solar panels?

 Solar panels are more efficient at lower temperatures, so it’s important to design the system to keep them cool.
 To make the panels completely black, a dark frame and backing sheet is used instead of the usual silver frame and white back.
 Black absorbs more heat, warming the panels and making them slightly less efficient than they might otherwise be.
-However this reduction in efficiency is far outweighed by the fact that black panels use higher efficiency monocrystalline cells and thus the underlying technology is optimal in efficiency terms.
+This reduction in efficiency, however, is far outweighed by the fact that black panels use higher efficiency monocrystalline cells and thus the underlying technology is optimal in efficiency terms.

 Monocrystalline cells are more expensive than polycrystalline and thus black PV panels are more expensive than standard dark blue polycrystalline panels.
 But if you’re looking to maximise output from the available area, this higher initial cost should be paid off over the lifetime of the system.